pakkinlau/pakkinlau/README.md

 ### 👋 Hi there
-- I am Pak Kin LAU, a Hong Kong based enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, representation, and modeling.
+- I am Pak Kin LAU, an enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, representation, and modeling.

 ---
 ### 🌱Featured Packages